davidrichards/davidrichards.github.io/_posts/2016-3-30-test-power-to-the-people.markdown

 * Integration tests (or no)
 * Framework A vs Framework B

-It's kind of fun to hear someone passionately teaching how things work, and I'm not saying that the people that test differently than me are wrong.  **I just think it's more important that we learn to test and enjoy work well delivered again.**
+It's kind of fun to hear someone passionately teaching how things work, and I'm not saying that the people that test differently than me are wrong.

+**There is a feeling, however, that someone else owns the good ideas when it comes to testing.**  The Bourgeoisie are the testing experts and the rest of us just Proletariat commoners slinging code for a living.

+**I think it's important to demystify testing and enjoy work well delivered again.**

 At the [MWRC](http://mtnwestrubyconf.org/) last week, Ryan Davis ([@the_zenspider](https://twitter.com/the_zenspider)) built a [test framework from scratch.](http://www.zenspider.com/presentations/2016-mwrc.html)  Seeing the whole thing come together took the final scales from my eyes, and I've been testing with more and more confidence since.